 I started cooking turkey breast in a Dutch oven and found that it is my favorite way to make turkey breast because:

-- I have the option of covering it with a lid the seals well and this helps retains the juiciness in the meat better.
+- I have the option of covering the turkey breast with a Dutch oven lid the seals well and this helps retains juiciness and moisture in the turkey better.

 - Easy clean up – I am not messing with a large roasting pan, or metal racks which are so hard to clean.
 Also, the drippings are contained in a smaller container and doesn’t get all crusty as easily in a dutch oven.